Jinara/Jinara/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Cafeto for US based clients as a Full Stack Software Developer
+- 🔭 I’m currently working on Guapetones.ar
 - 🌱 I’m currently learning about Rails 7!
-- 👯 I’m looking to collaborate on social projects that supports small communities or solve social problems
+- 👯 I’m looking to collaborate on social projects that support small communities or solve social problems
 - 📫 How to reach me: nathalyvillamor6@gmail.com
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I love handicrafts and outdoor walks with my dogs. <3